containerbuildsystem/osbs-client/docs/osbs_instance_setup.md

 ### Authentication and Authorization

 You can setup OpenShift with a proxy in front of it.
 This proxy may have an authentication, e.g. kerberos or basic auth.
 The proxy should then forward username to openshift via `X-Remote-User` http header.

 Communication between proxy and openshift needs to be secure.
-Proxy needs to use specific SSL certificate signed by CA which is know (and preconfigured) in openshift.
+Proxy needs to use specific SSL certificate signed by CA which is known (and preconfigured) in openshift.
+We can use self-signed certificate for this because it won't be exposed to the outside world.

 Here's how to do it:

 ```
 $ cd /var/lib/openshift
-$ openshift admin create-api-client-config --client-dir='./openshift.local.certificates/proxy/' --user="auth-proxy"
+$ openssl req -new -nodes -x509 -days 3650 -extensions v3_ca -keyout proxy_auth.key -out proxy_auth.crt
+$ openssl rsa -in proxy_auth.key -out proxy_auth.key
-$ cp openshift.local.certificates/ca/cert.crt /etc/pki/CA/certs/ca.crt
+$ cp openshift.local.certificates/ca/cert.crt /etc/pki/tls/certs/openshift_ca.crt
-$ cat openshift.local.certificates/proxy/{cert.crt,key.key} > /etc/pki/tls/certs/openshift-proxy.pem
+$ cat proxy_auth.{crt,key} > /etc/pki/tls/private/openshift_certkey.crt
 ```

 OpenShift conf snippet (it uses [RequestHeaderIdentityProvider](http://docs.openshift.org/latest/admin_guide/configuring_authentication.html#RequestHeaderIdentityProvider)):